mehboobillahi56/DocQuery/README.md

 ## About the Project

-The Pdf-Txt-Encoder facilitates deep understanding and interaction with lengthy documents such as lease agreements, academic papers, or extensive reports.
+The DocQuery facilitates deep understanding and interaction with lengthy documents such as lease agreements, academic papers, or extensive reports.
 By storing these documents in a structured database and allowing real-time querying, this tool offers an innovative approach to document management and analysis.

 ### Built With